-Have kids make this special gift for Father's Day.
+Have kids make this My Little Hands for a Father's Day gift.

 You’ll need white construction paper, washable paint, paintbrushes, glue sticks, and copies of My Little Hands (see below).
 Create versions with “grandpa” and “uncle” for other gifts.